🎓Graduating Veterinarians: Enter the Debt Repayment Prep Challenge & Win Prizes!

 Spouse 1 federal loan debt = $100,000; Spouse 2 federal loan debt = $200,000

-• Each PAYE payment is determined by individual AGI or alternate income documentation
+• Each payment is determined by individual AGI or alternative income documentation

-• Discretionary Income calculation still uses family size of 2 but a separate discretionary income calculation is done for each spouse, or in total for REPAYE:
+• Discretionary Income calculation still uses family size of 2, but a separate discretionary income calculation is done for each spouse:

-The monthly payment due under PAYE for each borrower is 10% of their Discretionary Income divided by twelve:
+The monthly payment due under PAYE or IBR 2014 for each borrower is 10% of their Discretionary Income divided by twelve:

-*** Notice the difference in loan repayments compared to Example 1 ***
+*** Notice the difference in loan payments compared to Example 1 ***

 • Do this comparison each year as family size, income(s), state of residence, and tax details change